pikepdf/pikepdf/docs/topics/streams.rst

 Most of the interesting content in a PDF (images and content streams) are inside stream objects.

-Because the PDF specification unfortunately defines several terms involve the word stream, let's attempt to clarify:
+Because the PDF specification unfortunately defines several terms that involve the word stream, let's attempt to clarify:

 .. figure:: /images/28fish.jpg